-You are welcome to collect him from my address in Gloucester, or I would be happy to arrange a courier.
+Collection is welcome from my home in Gloucester, or I am happy to arrange courier delivery.

 top of page